fmoosavi/fmock/README.md

-# AMock README
+# FMock README

 It's a lightweight mock server plugin based on express.
 No more than 5 minutes of skilled use.
-It's useful when you develop frontend applications with VS Code [github](https://github.com/gamedilong/amock).
+It's useful when you develop frontend applications with VS Code [github](https://github.com/gamedilong/fmock).
 Document [中文](README.cn.md)
 ## Features
-* Start AMock Server
+* Start FMock Server
-* Reload AMock Server
+* Reload FMock Server
-* Stop AMock Server
+* Stop FMock Server
-* Config AMock Unit
+* Config FMock Unit
-* Config AMock Server
+* Config FMock Server

 ## Usage
-* `Install Amock Server`*: Search `amock` in vscode exstention exploer and install it.
+* `Install Fmock Server`*: Search `fmock` in vscode exstention exploer and install it.
-* `Config AMock Server`: When you open workspace ,this plugin while create a default `.amock` floder and `./amock/setting.json` in your workspace. `Setting.json` is the server config, you can modify it to adapt your requirements.
+* `Config FMock Server`: When you open workspace ,this plugin while create a default `.fmock` floder and `./fmock/setting.json` in your workspace. `Setting.json` is the server config, you can modify it to adapt your requirements.
-* `Config AMock Unit`: You can add amock unit config in `./amock` floder.
-Amock unit config file name must like `*.amock.js`.
+* `Config FMock Unit`: You can add fmock unit config in `./fmock` floder.
+Fmock unit config file name must like `*.fmock.js`.
-* `Run AMock Server`: To start AMock Server.
-In Explorer of VS Code,click "AMock" in the bottom left corner, then click the start button to run amock server.When start success, you can use it in your `frontend project` or test it with `browser` or `postman`.
+* `Run FMock Server`: To start FMock Server.
+In Explorer of VS Code,click "FMock" in the bottom left corner, then click the start button to run fmock server.When start success, you can use it in your `frontend project` or test it with `browser` or `postman`.
-* `Reload Amock Server`: When you modify and save settings.json or *.amock.js files. in Explorer of VS Code in the bottom left corner , then click the reload button to reload config
+* `Reload Fmock Server`: When you modify and save settings.json or *.fmock.js files. in Explorer of VS Code in the bottom left corner , then click the reload button to reload config

 ## Setting
 * `settgin.json`: